brothertoad/notes/media.md

 - Salsa music and other Latin jazz

 ### TV Series
+- Gil Mayo mysteries
+- Hailey Dean mysteries
 - The Blacklist
 - Two Broke Girls
 - How To Get Away With Murder season 3
-- New Girl seasons 5-7
 - Will And Grace season 9+
 - DCI Banks (on Amazon Prime)
 - Stranger Things (Netflix series)
-- Murder Call (Australian series)
-- Death In Paradise season 8
+- Death In Paradise seasons 9 and 10
-- The Brokenwood Mysteries
 - D.A.G.
 - Man Caves
 - Hoarders
-- Grimm (on Amazon Prime)
 - Constantine
 - Stalker
 - Go On
-- The Bridge
 - Scandal season 2+
 - Late Columbo movies
 - This Emotional Life